torresdigital/a-la-popa/README.md

 SOPA SPADES is a modified version from 😒synSpades and 🤫OpenSpades.

- synSpades are a version from open spades with changes by Doctor Dank and Ixve  (( synth )), including a bigger color palette thanks to Liza & other smaller changes such as macros (Totally didn't steal the macros from [this dude](https://www.github.com/yusufcardinal/openspades)).
+ synSpades are a version from openspades with changes by Doctor Dank and Ixve  (( synth )), including a bigger color palette thanks to Liza & other smaller changes such as macros (Totally didn't steal the macros from [this dude](https://www.github.com/yusufcardinal/openspades)).

 ## Instant messages ( /_sup_instant ).
 <!-- Write `/sopa_macro_` in chat and it'll essentially explain itself to you.
 There's currently only a macro for the P key & the Mouse Button 4 & 5 keys.